folk-js/allio/README.md

 1. pull-based architectures instead of [push-based](https://gitlab.gnome.org/GNOME/at-spi2-core/-/blob/2.58.2/devel-docs/new-protocol.rst) ones, making efficient queries and robust reactivity challenging.
 2. bias of a11y towards read-only data, with inconsistent and unreliable writing of data depending on the app.
 3. lack of _structured_ i/o.
 A11y biases towards readable metadata instead of structured types, which in the best-of-all-worlds would be higher-level semantic operations on native data storage like sqlite, automerge or filesystem representations.
-This goal overlaps heavily with interoperability advocates.

 ## API Status